reactpatterns/reactpatterns-website/blog/2021-01-03-react-server-component.md

 Recently, All components in React are client-side component (MyComponent.js) but now you can create them as server-side component by just adding `.server` (MyComponent.server.js).

-Anyway client-size component and server-size component work together very well.
+Anyway client-side component and server-side component work together very well.

 <!--truncate-->